KaschubeMason/Portfolio/README.md

 High concept: Traverse through a fantastical island and utilize the local fauna to destroy obstacles.
 In this 2D platform, the player controls a character that has crash-landed on a tropical island.
 The player must complete puzzles utilizing the creatures' unique abilities in order to fix their ship and return to the Skyway!

-Role: Create and manage a 2D physics engine that is optimized and capable of handling and resolving multiple collisions at a given time
+Role: Create and manage a 2D physics engine that is optimized and capable of handling and resolving multiple collisions at a given time.

 Copyright © 2020 DigiPen Institute of Technology, All rights reserved.

 Link to the game: https://games.digipen.edu/games/return-to-the-skyway